 iv.
 The number of deaths and death claim amounts by major grouping and including: age, gender, risk class, policy duration and other relevant information.

-g.
 Adjustments to Company Experience Mortality – If the company makes adjustments to company experience mortality rates:

 i.
 Rationale for the adjustments.

 ii.
-For adjustments due to changes in risk selection and/or underwriting practices, a description, summary and citation of the published medical, clinical or other published studies used to support the adjustments, including rationale and support for use of the study (or studies).
+For adjustments due to changes in risk selection and/or underwriting practices, a description, summary, and citation of the published medical, clinical, or other published studies used to support the adjustments, including rationale and support for use of the study (or studies).

 iii.
 Documentation of the mathematics used to adjust the mortality.